mtihlenfield/wifi_map/README.md

 wifi_map sniffs nearby 802.11 traffic to build an interactive graph based visualization.
 It tries to show the nearby networks, access points, wlan devices and how they are all connected.

 Traffic is visualized in a local web client (that you run in your browser) using d3.js and is updated live.
-If you don't have wireless card that can run in monitor mode wifi_map can also replay network situations from pcaps.
+If you don't have a wireless card that can run in monitor mode wifi_map can also replay network situations from pcaps.

 Note that this is just a prototype and it may be buggy.
 It currently doesn't handle all 802.11 frames or network layouts and it doesn't gather nearly as much information as it could.
 I do plan to keep working on it and adding new features.